JUDGMENT IN RESEARCH

 One of my contributions to the teaching program at the Institute for

-Astronomy has been the development of a graduate course on Judgment in
+Astronomy at the University of Hawaii was the development of a graduate course

 Graduate programs offer many courses on astronomical subfields and a few